aws-samples/config-resource-compliance-dashboard/backfill/README.md

 The prefix structure of an AWS Config file is as follows (for an AWS Config Snapshot): `ORG-ID/AWSLogs/ACCOUNT-NUMBER/Config/REGION/YYYY/MM/DD/ConfigSnapshot/objectname.json.gz`.
 For performance reasons, this function identifies all AWS Config prefixes down to `REGION`.
 These prefixes are sent to an SQS queue that will trigger the worker function to add them to the dashboard data.

 The backfill worker function is triggered by SQS.
-The payload to the function is an AWS Config prefix until the region, i.e. `ORG-ID/AWSLogs/ACCOUNT-NUMBER/Config/REGION/`.
+The payload to the function is an AWS Config prefix until the Region, i.e. `ORG-ID/AWSLogs/ACCOUNT-NUMBER/Config/REGION/`.
 This function will create full AWS Config prefixes adding the `YYYY/MM/DD/(ConfigSnapshot/ConfigHistory/)` part until a configurable time in the past.
 For each complete prefix, the function will check whether that prefix exists on the S3 Dashboard bucket, in which case the Athena partition will be created (if not already existing).

 ## Prerequisites

 - CRCD Dashboard must already be deployed.
 - AWS Config historical data exists in your S3 bucket.
-- Deploy this template in the same AWS account and region as your CRCD resources.
+- Deploy this template in the same AWS account and Region as your CRCD resources.

 ## Deployment Instructions